danielkunin/Deeplearning-Visualizations/article/optimization.md

 Research into batch size has revealed the following principles:

 - Batch size determines the frequency of updates.
 The smaller the batches, the more — though quicker the updates.
 - The larger the batch size, the more accurate the gradient of the loss will be with respect to the parameters.
 That is, the direction of the update is most likely going down the local slope of the loss landscape.
-- The largest batch size that fits into GPU memory leads to efficient parallelization and usually accelerates training.
+- Having larger batch sizes, but not so large that they no longer fit in GPU memory, tends to improve parallelization efficiency and can accelerate training.
-- However, in practice, large batch sizes can hurt the model’s ability to generalize.
+- Some authors have also suggested that large batch sizes can hurt the model’s ability to generalize, perhaps by causing the algorithm to find poorer local optima/plateau.

 In choosing batch size, there’s a balance to be struck depending on the available computational hardware and the task you’re trying to achieve.
 Recall that the input batch is an input to the cost function.
 Large batch size typically leads to sharper cost function surfaces than a small batch size, as Keskar et al. find in their paper, “On large-batch training for deep learning: generalization gap and sharp minima.”